SilentCatD/commit-hooks-synchronizer/README.md

 -r, --ref     Repository ref to checkout
 ```

-For example you can this command to install hooks from remote repository
+For example, you can use this command to install hooks from a remote repository.

 ```shell
 remote_hooks install -u git@github.com:SilentCatD/where-you-store-hooks.git
 ```

-Specify `ref` to switch branch or checkout a specific commit, this help with different hooks for
+Specify `ref` with `-r` to switch branches or check out a specific commit.
+This helps with using
-different projects
+different hooks for different projects.

 ### Hooks uninstall hooks